Geoalert/mapflow-docs-en/docs_api/qgis_mapflow.rst

 *Connect ID*.
 The identifier for the connection to SecureWatch resources.

 *Get URL*.
 Button to get the URL of the satellite imagery provider Maxar.

+*Feature ID*.
+Image ID obtained from the meta-data that intersects with the selected  AOI layer.

 *AOI layer*.
 The area for which meta-data will be presented.